kiprotect/dwork/README.md

 returns the mean weight of our dataset using a differentially private (DP) mechanism with a privacy factor `epsilon=0.5`.
 Here, Dwork automatically calculates the sensitivity and the required amount of noise that needs to be added to the result of the calculation in order to achieve 0.5-DP.
 Neat, isn't it?

-Right now Dwork already supports basic operations like addition, multiplication and division on basic types like integers or floats.
+Right now Dwork already supports basic operations like addition, multiplication and division on types like integers and floats.
 It can also perform basic aggregation operations on arrays of these values, like calculating sums or lengths.
-In addition, Dworks' internal semantics and type system makes it easy to add new data types and expressions.
+In addition, Dworks' internal semantics and type system make it easy to add new data types and expressions.

 # Information For Developers